pythonph/pycon-2015/speakers.rst

 Micaela Reyes, PyLadies Manila
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mickey is a Software Engineer at Freelancer.com.
-She's a big fan of Dicta License and believes that life is indeed "more than just eating, breathing and accumulating"--it's cheesy but there's no point denying it.
+She's a big fan of Dicta License and believes that life is indeed *"more than just eating, breathing and accumulating"*--it's cheesy but there's no point denying it.
 Lover of Open Source and all things Python.
 Advocate at Python.PH and `PyLadies Manila <https://twitter.com/pyladiesmanila>`_.

 .. raw:: html